Donnay: History

 The Donnay family still controlled 55 percent of the company when it went bankrupt in 1988.
 The Walloon and Belgian governments held the remaining shares.
-The company was acquired by a group of investors, led by Bernard Tapie with a 51 percent stake, the Walloon government with 29 percent and Albert Frere with 20 percent.
-In 1991 Tapie sold his 58 percent stake in the company to the Walloon government for $16.2 million in order to finance the acquisition of Adidas shares.
+The company was acquired by a group of investors, led by Bernard Tapie with a 51 percent stake, the Walloon government with 29 percent and Albert Frère with 20 percent.
+In 1991, Tapie sold his 58 percent stake in the company to the Walloon government for $16.2 million in order to finance the acquisition of Adidas shares.
 The government sold the factory to an Italian sports equipment manufacturer, Carbon Valley, and retained the brand rights.
-In December 1992 the Walloon government took ownership of the company in order to prevent it from entering administration again.
+In December 1992, the Walloon government took ownership of the company in order to prevent it from entering administration again.

 In 1996, Sports Direct International acquired the worldwide rights to the Donnay brand from the Walloon government for $3.9 million.
 At the time of the acquisition, production was based in Portugal, while 23 people remained employed at a distribution centre in Couvin.
 SportsDirect sells Donnay products as an in house brand and licences its production of Donnay branded products overseas.
 SportsDirect also separately licenses the brand to independent manufacturers and sellers of Donnay branded products, including tennis racquet production in the United States.

 Sponsorships

 Initially, Donnay sponsored Belgian tennis players, and due to the amateur nature of the sport at the time, was only allowed to provide rackets and balls, and a small fee.
 Its first foreign sponsorship was with the French tennis player Yvon Petra.
-Rod Laver, Margaret Court and Cliff Drysdale all played with Donnay rackets.
+Rod Laver, Margaret Court, and Cliff Drysdale all played with Donnay rackets.

 Donnay sponsored Björn Borg from 1975 to 1983, providing his racket.
 When Borg renewed the contract in 1979, it was worth $600,000 a year, plus royalties from Borg branded Donnay rackets.

 Andre Agassi was signed to the Donnay brand between 1989 and 1992 for around $1 million a year.
 Henri Leconte and Greg Rusedski also used Donnay rackets.